xizon/poemkit/README.md

 * Integrate development, debugging, bundle, and deployment in one
 * Not a JavaScript framework
+* No jQuery & Does not bind any tool libraries
 * Server-Side Rendering (SSR) Support
 * Components are separated, you can use any UI component (such as Ant Design)
 * Styling React Components in Sass/SCSS
 * Provides a common web page components and layouts
 * Automatically bundle and generate independent core CSS and JS files
 * Project supports automatic deployments from a number of repository hosting services via pm2
-* Migrating components: Migrating components are partially provided by demonstration.
+* ✂️ Migrating Components: Migrating components are partially provided by demonstration.
 They have no properties and are used to quickly migrate some completed HTML code.
 This is very useful for quickly creating a script-driven module
-* The default components import some third-party plug-ins, such as  grid system of Bootstrap 4, GSAP animation library, FontAwesome icon library, 3D engine, etc., so that you can quickly expand your website (Support on-demand configuration)
+* ✂️ Pluggable: The default components import some third-party plug-ins, such as  grid system of Bootstrap 4, GSAP animation library, FontAwesome icon library, 3D engine, etc., so that you can quickly expand your website (Support on-demand configuration)